mtho-ngoza/mzansigig/public/legal/terms-of-service.md

 ## 1. Acceptance of Terms

-By accessing and using Kasigig ("the Platform"), you accept and agree to be bound by these Terms of Service ("Terms").
+By accessing and using MzansiGig ("the Platform"), you accept and agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, you may not use the Platform.

-These Terms constitute a legally binding agreement between you and Kasigig (Pty) Ltd ("Kasigig", "we", "us", or "our").
+These Terms constitute a legally binding agreement between you and MzansiGig (Pty) Ltd ("MzansiGig", "we", "us", or "our").

 ---

 ## 2. Service Description

-Kasigig is an online platform that connects employers with workers for temporary gigs and freelance work in South Africa.
+MzansiGig is an online platform that connects employers with workers for temporary gigs and freelance work in South Africa.
 We provide:

 - A marketplace for posting and finding gigs
 - Payment escrow services